poypoyan/ETComposer/README TOO.txt

 Yes, the sounds this program produces are primitive.
 This is limited to a speci- fic wave to make harmonies on.
 Consequently, there is no percussion.
 There are no dynamics nor articulations nor ornaments.
-The rhythm is just a grid that you can change the duration of grid length anytime, correspoding to a tempo change.
+The rhythm is just a grid that you can change the duration of grid length anytime, corresponding to a tempo change.

 I am not saying that you should judge my works without these limitations in mind.
 It is my opinion that despite the priority of Western tradition to melody,